-If you have practiced this test dozens of time prior to taking it for real, you will do fine.
-If your first time ever swimming 500yards or running 1.5 miles at this first test, you will be lucky to even finish it much less pass.
+If you have practiced this test dozens of time before taking it for real, you will do fine.
+If your first time ever swimming 500 yards or running 1.5 miles is at this first test, you will be lucky to finish, much less pass.
 So now, on this first Navy job interview, you have been placed in the failure group.
-This is not the best first impression you can make for yourself and likely the first former SEAL contractor you have ever met.
+This is not the best first impression you can make with likely the first former SEAL contractor you have ever met.

-Strategies for Each Event:
+Strategies for Each Event

-500yd Swim – First skill is swimming and it requires technique learning the underwater recovery strokes of breast stroke, side stroke or modified side stroke known as the combat swimmer stroke (CSS).
-Watch videos on the CSS.
-The way to ace this test is to break down the 500yard swim into 10 x 50yd events.
+500-yard swim: The first skill is swimming, and it requires learning the breaststroke, side stroke or modified side stroke known as the combat swimmer stroke (CSS).
+The way to ace this test is to break down the 500-yard swim into 10 50-yard events.
 Learn your pace.
-If you want an 8:20 that requires you to do 50 yards in 50 seconds.
-100 yards in 100 seconds.
-500 yards in 500 seconds equals 8 minutes, 20 seconds.
+If you want an 8:20, that requires you to do 50 yards in 50 seconds, 100 yards in 100 seconds, etc. Five hundred yards in 500 seconds equals 8 minutes, 20 seconds.

-Warmup with a 500 yard swim – any stroke (now a 500 yard swim will become a “warmup” mentally!)
+Warm up with a 500-yard swim -- any stroke (now a 500-yard swim will become a “warmup” mentally.)

 - Repeat 10 times

-- Swim 50 yards fast – free style
+- Swim 50 yards fast -- freestyle

-If you are new to swimming, it is recommended to get into the pool 4-6 days a week and practice the 500 yard swim, learn your goal pace intervals, tread water as a rest, practice bottom bouncing and swim with big scuba fins on leg days (after squats/lunges/hill runs etc.).
+If you are new to swimming, it is recommended to get into the pool 4-6 days a week and practice the 500-yard swim, learn your goal pace intervals, tread water as a rest, practice bottom bouncing and swim with big scuba fins on leg days (after squats/lunges/hill runs, etc.).

 Swimming Key Points: technique, pace, cardio conditioning, watch videos for assistance.

-Another classic PT Test workout can be found in the classic military PT test training week article.
+Another classic PT test workout can be found in the classic military PT test training week article.

-1.5 mile run – Like swimming, learn your pace to reach your goal time.
-If you want a 9 minute 1.5 mile run, you need to learn how to run a 1:30 quarter mile, a 3 minute half mile, a six minute mile pace.
-Multiple sets of running at a pace for these shorter distances is much better than going for a long slow 4-5 mile run at an 8 minute mile pace.
+1.5-mile run: Like swimming, learn your pace to reach your goal time.
+If you want a nine-minute, 1.5 mile run, you need to learn how to run a 1:30 quarter-mile, a three-minute half-mile and a six-minute mile pace.
+Multiple sets of running at a pace for these shorter distances is much better than going for a long, slow, four- or five-mile run at an eight-minute mile pace.
 Focus your running set at a pace and then get in shape to master that pace.
 Running Timed Runs / Dropping Goal Pace.